 Look at the following photos and you can see how enjoyable the kids were.
-Check out Night Safari Tour provided by our business partner with free hotel pick up and drop-off services.
-The tour is led by a local guide.

 If you just let the tram carries you around the park, you will miss the thrill of walking in the dark with your loved ones in a tropical rain forest.
 The other thing you should not miss, however, is the animal show Creatures of the Night.

 As time is short for the night, a proper planning for your Night Safari tour is important.
 I would advise you to take a tram at the main entrance, if the queue is not too long, to the East Lodge Station.
 From there, you walk through the Leopard Trail and then follow the Fishing Cat Trail signboard to complete these two trails.
 At the end of the trail, you are back to the main entrance where you could proceed to watch the Creatures of the Night Show.

 The other way round is also possible.
 Take the Fishing Cat Trail first if the queue for the tram is too long, follow by the Leopard Trail and finally take the tram to the main entrance and watch the Creatures of the Night show.
 If you still have time after the show, you may take the last Wallaby trail.